 Worldwide, rats and mice spread over 35 diseases.
-These diseases can be spread to humans directly, through handling of rodents, through contact with rodent feces, urine, or saliva, or through rodent bites.
+These diseases can be spread to humans directly, through handling of rodents, contact with rodent feces, urine or saliva, or through rodent bites.
 Diseases carried by rodents can also be spread to humans indirectly, through ticks, mites or fleas that have fed on an infected rodent.
-The primary strategy for preventing human exposure to rodent diseases is effective rodent control in and around the home.
-This is achieved by eliminating any food sources, excluding entries entry points into the home, and successfully trapping rodents in and around the home.
-Also a good reason to take rodent control seriously, is to help reduce the chances of seeing unwanted predators like Texas rat snakes in your backyard.
+The primary strategy for preventing human exposure to rodent disease is effective rodent control in and around the home.
+This is achieved by eliminating any food source, excluding entry points into the home, and successfully trapping rodents around the home.
+Also, a good reason to take rodent control seriously, is to help reduce the chance of seeing unwanted predators like the Texas Rat Snake in your backyard.

 The gestation period is around 19–21 days, and they give birth to a litter of 3–14 young.
 One female can have 5 -10 litters per year, so the rodent population can increase very quickly.
 Breeding never stops and occurs throughout the year.

 Peromyscus is a type of rodent whose members are commonly referred to as deer mice.
 They are distantly related to the common house and laboratory mouse.
 From this relative, Peromyscus species are distinguished by relatively larger eyes, and also often two-tone coloring, with darker colors over their back, and white abdominal and limb hair-coloring.
 In reference to the coloring, the word Peromyscus comes from Greek words meaning “booted mouse”.
 They are also accomplished jumpers and runners by comparison to house mice, and their common name of “deer mouse” is in reference to this agility.